peterchettiar/DEngZoomCamp_2025/Week_1_basics_n_setup/README.md

 ```ssh
 docker build -t test:pandas .
 ```
+> Note: if you come across this error message `error checking context: can't stat..../ny_taxi_postgres_data`, run the command `sudo chmod -R 777 ny_taxi_postgres_data/` to be able to access the folder and hence build the image.

 - The image name will be `test` and its tag will be `pandas`.
 If the tag isn't specified it will default to `latest`.